Topeka Council of Color Women’s Clubs

-White frame house at 1149 SW Lincoln was the headquarters of the Topeka Association of Colored Women and Girls, starting in 1931.
-Black women began organizing in the 1880s and 1890s, during a time of escalating discrimination and segregation.
+Starting in 1931, the white frame house at 1149 SW Lincoln was the headquarters of the Topeka Association of Colored Women and Girls.
+Black women began organizing in the 1880s and 1890s, a time of escalating racial tension that saw the proliferation of both formal and informal racial segregation throughout America.
 The Kansas Association of Colored Women's Clubs was founded in 1896 and chartered in 1906.
-In addition to taking interest in popular Victorian ideals of self-expression and morality, Black women fought for basic Civil Rights for their entire race.
-Black clubwomen worked to help other Black women who worked outside the home - the vast majority of whom were employed as domestics.
+In addition to taking an interest in popular Victorian ideals of self-expression and morality, Black women who were members of clubs throughout Topeka and beyond fought for economic opportunities, political equality, and civil rights for their entire race.
+Black clubwomen worked to help other Black women who worked outside the home - the majority of whom were employed as domestics in this era.
 The women's clubs worked to establish childcare and kindergartens to help working women.
 In 1917, eight separate organizations were members of the Council of Colored Women’s Clubs.
-The colored women’s clubs were important institutions in the development of organization, unity, and leadership within the Black community.
-The building was acquired by a local organization, The Living the Dream Foundation; a historic landmark designation was being sought and granted.
+The African American women’s clubs were important institutions in the development of organization, unity, and leadership within the Black community.
+The building was later acquired by a local organization known as The Living the Dream Foundation.
+Among their goals is a historic landmark designation for the building and more education about the experiences of African American women during the late 19th and early 20th century.

 The clubhouse of the Topeka Council of Colored Women’s Clubs at 1149 SW Lincoln St in Topeka, ca. 1930.